guillaumeBellec/guillaumeBellec.github.io/README.md

 <img src="image_moi.jpg" alt="Photo" width="100px" />

-  I am now a postdoc with Wulfram Gerstner in the Laboratory of Computational Neuroscience of EPFL.
-Before that I completed my PhD with Wolfgang Maass in the Institute of Theoretical Computer Science at the Technical University of Graz in Austria.
-There, I developped learning theories for network models that are inspired by recent discoveries in neuroscience.
-We have shown for the first time that our models were competitive against advanced artificial intelligence systems, even if they model explicitly the electrical pulses that neurons exchange in the brain.
-I hope that my research with help understanding how intelligence emerges from the electrical activity of the animal nervous systems.
+  I am now a postdoc with Wulfram Gerstner in the Laboratory of Computational Neuroscience at EPFL, Switzerland.
+Before that, I completed my PhD with Wolfgang Maass in the Institute of Theoretical Computer Science at the Technical University of Graz, Austria.
+I developped theories of neural networks and learning that are inspired by recent discoveries in neuroscience.
+A major achievement of my PhD was to show that a competitive artificial intelligence can emerge from neuron models communicating information through short electrical pulses like in the brain (called spikes).

   During my master and my PhD, I acquired strong competences in applied mathematics and machine learning.
 Eager to also apply that to concrete problems, I developed [ChordAI](http://chordai.net/)  with Vivien Seguy.
 This mobile app can recognize guitar chords in real-time using deep learning technology.
 It is available for download since 2019 and I hope that it will help many amator musicians to enjoy praticing their instruments.

 # Code resources

+- [LSNN](https://github.com/IGITUGraz/LSNN-official) in Tensorflow.
+Code used in the [NIPS 2018 paper](http://papers.nips.cc/paper/7359-long-short-term-memory-and-learning-to-learn-in-networks-of-spiking-neurons) _Long short-term memory and Learning-to-learn in spiking neural networks_.

 - [Deep Rewiring](https://github.com/guillaumeBellec/deep_rewiring) in Tensorflow.
 Code used in the [ICLR 2018 paper](https://arxiv.org/abs/1711.05136) _Deep Rewiring: Training very sparse deep networks_.

 # Main publications